 View a Map of the Area.

-The account books of a Yetholm millwright, John Kerr, are held in the National Archives of Scotland in Edinburgh.
-They cover the years 1808-1829 and have NAS reference CS96/1676-78. (source: National Register of Archives).
+The account books of a Yetholm millwright, John Kerr, are held in the National Records of Scotland in Edinburgh.
+They cover the years 1808-1829 and have NRS reference CS96/1676-78. (source: National Register of Archives).